Published 7 July 2022.

 This is an experimental Official Statistics release.

-there were 20.2 million antidepressant drugs prescribed, a 1% decrease from 20.5 million items in the previous quarter, and a 3% increase from 19.6 million items for the same quarter in 2019/20.
+- there were an estimated 21.0 million antidepressant drugs prescribed – a 0.78% decrease from the 21.2 million items in the previous quarter, and a 4.06% increase from the 20.2 million items compared with the same quarter in 2020/21.

-In the 13 month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and March 2021:
+In the 25-month period since the implementation of lockdown measures during the coronavirus (COVID-19) pandemic, between March 2020 and March 2022:

-there were 803,000 more antidepressant prescription items issued than expected based on historical trends.
+- there were an estimated 1.95 million more antidepressant prescription items issued than expected based on historical trends.
 However, this was not a statistically significant increase for the period.

-there were 363,000 fewer drugs for dementia prescription items issued than expected based on historical trends.
+- there were an estimated 888,000 fewer drugs for dementia prescription items issued than expected based on historical trends.
 This was a statistically significant decrease for the period.

 We're collecting feedback about our publications.
 You can complete a short survey to help us make our statistical releases more useful and accessible.